 If you love futuristic skylines, neon-lit streets, and a city that feels straight out of a sci-fi movie, then you'd definitely love Chongqing.
 Often hailed as the China Cyberpunk City, this place just gives a crazy 2070s' feel to it.
 From mountainous terrains and old-world charm to towering skyscrapers and bullet trains, Chongqing is everything you need on a vacation to China.

-Whether you're navigating its neon-lit streets, indulging in its spicy cuisine, or exploring its natural wonders, here are some things you need to know about Chongqing.
+Whether you're navigating its neon-lit streets, celebrating occasions like the Mid-Autumn festival, indulging in its spicy cuisine, or exploring its natural wonders, here are some things you need to know about Chongqing.

 Firstly;